Can SpaceX land a rocket with 1/2 cm accuracy?

 Pulling from Ryan Hansen’s excellent video where he modeled and simulated the Super Heavy catch system, the below arc is the feasible catch zone for the booster.
 This area is 22 m at its narrowest point, and needs to fit a 9 m booster in it, so this allows for ± 6.5m of side-to-side error.
 The catch arm area is 18 m long, so call that ± 9 m of front-to-back accuracy required.

 This side-to-side error range does assume that the catch arms can still close around the booster if it is off-center – can the tower can adjust the arm positions in real time so it doesn’t knock into one side of the rocket first and push it over?
 In the video below it certainly looks like this is the case.
 The left arm moves first and we see them come in at different speeds to keep centered around the booster in real time.
+The dead giveaway that real-time centering is happening is that the left one moves backwards for a moment to adjust its position.
 This could be based off a data link between the booster and tower, or the tower might have radar sensing where the incoming booster is.
+Something like that would be necessary for the timing of the close as well.

 Position Summary